 Scaled Physical Models for Testing and Evaluation of Fluid Flow Processes

-There remain several classes of flow problems that cannot be accurately modeled using a numerical modeling approach.
-Our expert engineers have over a century of experience choosing the correct modeling approach to reliably solve your most challenging flow problems.
+Our expert engineers have decades of experience choosing the best modeling approach to reliably solve your most challenging flow problems.